-This caramel and almond cake, tosca cake or Toscakaka as the Swedes would call it, is one of my all time favourites since I moved to Sweden.
-It’s such a simple cake but the combination of a thin caramel and almond over a basic sponge is so perfectly balanced and as always, it goes perfectly with a cup of tea or coffee.
-Give it a try; you will not be disappointed!
+This caramel and almond cake, tosca cake or Toscakaka as the Swedes would call it, is one of my favourite cakes since I moved here.
+It’s such a simple cake but the combination of a thin crispy caramel layer mixed with almonds, poured over a simple sponge just works so well.
+Give it a try, you won't be disappointed!

 Watch how to make them below: